 An employee must provide at least 30 days' notice before FMLA leave is to begin when the need for the leave is foreseeable.
 If 30 days' notice is not practicable, for reasons such as inability to determine when leave will need to begin or a medical emergency, the employee must give notice of the need for leave as soon as practicable.

 See Section 7 for links to University websites with information on how employees make FMLA leave requests and how employing units respond to them.

-Classified non-union, contract-classified, and professional staff employees may be eligible to use accrued paid leave for FMLA-covered absences, consistent with the terms of the applicable employment program (i.e., the Department of Personnel Rules, collective bargaining agreements, and the University's professional staff program, respectively).
-If an employee uses paid leave during FMLA-covered absences, the use of such leave runs concurrently with FMLA, and does not extend the length of the leave available.
+The leave guaranteed by the FMLA is unpaid.
+Employees who accrue or receive paid leave as part of their employment program may be eligible to use available paid leave during FMLA-covered absences, consistent with the terms of the applicable employment programs and/or as provided in a collective bargaining agreement.
+If an employee uses paid leave during an FMLA-covered absence, the use of such leave runs concurrently with FMLA, and does not extend the length of the leave available.

 The University may require employees to obtain a second opinion by a provider of the University's choice at its expense.
 If the first and second opinions conflict, the University may pay for a third and final health care provider to offer an opinion which shall determine the employee's FMLA-leave eligibility.

 The University may require verification of a family member's call to active duty status or a family member's status as a covered service member who is undergoing medical treatment, recuperation, or therapy; is otherwise in outpatient status; or who is otherwise on the temporary disability retired list for a serious injury or illness.
-In the latter case, the same medical confidentiality provisions apply as in Section 8.a above.
+In the latter case, the same medical confidentiality provisions apply as in Section 5.a above.

-May 1998; September 10, 2008.
+May 1998; September 10, 2008; October 2, 2015.